aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 ## Background

+The Busy Engineer's Document Bucket is an example application meant to show some high-level examples of real world AWS patterns.
+This includes how to integrate client-side encryption using AWS KMS and the AWS Encryption SDK in application code.

-Right now, the Document Bucket supports storing files (or documents, or other blobs of data) in S3, and indexing them in DynamoDB.
+Right now, the Document Bucket supports storing files (or documents, or other blobs of data) in a private S3 bucket, and indexing them in DynamoDB.
 This allows Document Bucket users to share files with other users, or store them for retrieval later.
 The DynamoDB entries provide fast lookups to the content of the bucket, along with metadata context for each bucket item.

 This context allows storing additional information about the S3 item.
 Perhaps the origin user, the destination fleet, the project, or any other tag that would be useful to know without downloading and examining the item.